dewteereeum/project-fish/README.md

 -If you would like to contribute to Aquatic Aspirations, please feel free to reach out.
 You will certainly be more experienced than I am.

 -If you would like to create your own fork, please feel free.
-I just ask two things: Credit me for the ideas, and please implement the Diamond Fish texture in some capacity.
+I just ask two things: Credit me for the ideas, and please implement the Diamond Fish sprite in some capacity.
 It's important to me.

 -Addons are welcome!
 Want to add some custom content to Aquatic Aspirations with your own mod?
 I have no idea how to do that, but it would be very cool!